 Carkeek Park Egg Delivery → Early January

-Eyed Chum salmon eggs are donated each year in January to Carkeek Park by the Suquamish Tribe‘s Grovers Creek Salmon Hatchery.
+Eyed Chum salmon eggs are provided each year in January to Carkeek Park by the Suquamish Tribe‘s Grovers Creek Salmon Hatchery.
 Tribal hatchery staff obtain the eggs from large numbers of wild-caught spawning adults that return to Grovers Creek each year.
 After the eggs are fertilized at the hatchery, about 20-30,000 eggs are brought to the Les Malmgren Imprint Pond where they are incubated in unique Incubation/Self-release Tanks in the Salmon Imprint System.

 Salmon in Schools Egg Delivery → early January